MfundoZA/ActivityLifecycle/README.md

+# Android Activity Lifecycle

-This is a small repo I made to test out and understand the Activity lifecycle
+My first android project that I made to learn more about the Activity Lifecycle system

+# What I learned
+* I learnt what the role of each lifecycle method is and when they are called